-- They have a fever above 100 degrees Fahrenheit. - They exhibit signs of possible illness such as uncontrolled coughing, difficulty breathing, wheezing, persistent crying, or lethargy. - They have diarrhea. - They are vomiting; once a youngster has vomited, most health providers recommend or require that a sick child not return to school or daycare for a minimum of 24 hours. - They have any sort of rash, especially when accompanied by a fever or behavior change.

-• Your doctor has diagnosed a contagious illness that should keep your child home.
+- They have a fever above 100 degrees Fahrenheit.
+Most health providers recommend or require that a child remain fever-free (without medication) for a minimum of 24 hours before returning to school. - They exhibit signs of possible illness such as uncontrolled coughing, difficulty breathing, wheezing, persistent crying, or lethargy. - They have diarrhea. - They are vomiting; once a youngster has vomited, most health providers recommend or require that a sick child not return to school or daycare for a minimum of 24 hours. - They have any sort of rash, especially when accompanied by a fever or behavior change. - Your doctor has diagnosed a contagious illness that should keep your child home.
 Illnesses such as pink eye, scabies, head lice, impetigo, strep infection, whooping cough, and chickenpox are highly contagious.